tanmaythakar4/UpwordAI/README.md

 # UpwordAI
-# It's a group project for subject Artificial Intelligence (ECE 577) . classic game Upword using AI.
+# It's a group project for subject Artificial Intelligence (ECE 577) .
+Classic game Upword using AI.
 # First Of all it's private repositary .
 # Please try to learn to clone the repositary and maintain it from youtube(how to make a branch and how to commit).
 # Please try to maintain the project data structure globally .
-# Here We have five folders as we discused for first phase.
+# Here We have five folders as we discussed for first phase.
 # (1) Board : it contain bag.py , tile.py , rack.py
 # all the python file which is releated to board like 7 letter rack or full bag of letters, double array for board should maintain here .
 # (2) Generator: aiStats.py , board.py ,dictinory.py , heuristic.py